beskyd/100-days-of-code/log.md

 and trying to follow it and to alter it to the more recent way of doing such kind of things.
 Created repo for this project https://github.com/beskyd/simple-website and started working on it.

 ### Day 2: January 2nd, 2017

 **Today's progress* : Started Wes Bos's Javascript30 tutorials.
 Working on lesson 1 JS Drum Kit.
 Repo for this project https://github.com/beskyd/javascript30

+### Day 3: January 3rd, 2017

+**Today's progress* : Continue working on lesson 1 JS Drum Kit.
+Have some problems with browser's sound playing.